-Since its onset at the beginning of 2020, the Covid-19 pandemic will provide many case studies on how to respond to a crisis.
+Since its onset at the beginning of 2020, the Covid-19 pandemic has provided a wealth of case studies on how to respond to a crisis.
 It emerged unexpectedly and extremely rapidly, and has proved highly unpredictable in its fluctuations over time.
-Business owners have had to deal with more crises in 12 months than they would normally have to face in a lifetime.
-How they have reacted is likely to determine the speed and success of their businesses’ recovery.
+Business owners have had to deal with more crises within two or three years than they would normally have to face in a lifetime.
+How they reacted is critical to the speed and success of their businesses’ recovery.

 Effective crisis management is a means to build goodwill.
-Nowhere was this clearer than in the travel industry, where companies that were flexible and transparent about refunding customers for cancelled flights or journeys that could not be made for reasons of illness or quarantine have generally found travellers and holidaymakers willing to rebook, in notable contrast to those who refused to pay out or created hurdles for customers seeking their money back.
+Nowhere was this clearer than in the travel industry, where companies that were flexible and transparent about refunding customers for cancelled flights or journeys that could not be made for reasons of illness or quarantine have generally found travellers and holidaymakers willing to rebook, in notable contrast to those who refused to pay out in a timely way or created hurdles for customers seeking their money back.
 Crisis management ‘pays it forward’, ensuring businesses can pick up where they left off.

 What does good crisis management look like in practice?

-The pandemic has demonstrated how rapidly a crisis can arise.
-It is rare to get advance notice of a crisis, but it is worth assigning a team to tackle situations as they occur.
-The group needs to be large enough to be representative of the business as a whole, but small enough to be responsive.
-When the moment comes, they should know exactly who they are and what they need to do.
-They will need to make decisions quickly.
+The pandemic demonstrated how rapidly a crisis can arise.
+It is rare to get advance notice, but it is worth assigning a team to tackle situations as they occur.
+The group needs to be large enough to be representative of the business as a whole, but small enough to be extremely responsive.
+When the moment comes, they should know exactly who they are and what they need to do – they will need to make decisions quickly.

 Know when you’re in a crisis

-This sounds obvious, but the temptation to ignore small problems often generates bigger ones.
-During the Covid-19 pandemic, this has been most evident in supply chains as borders were sporadically shut, reopened and shut again.
+This sounds obvious, but the temptation to ignore small problems can often generate bigger ones.
+During the Covid-19 pandemic, this was most evident in supply chains as borders were sporadically shut, reopened and shut again.
 British companies that lacked alternative supply options when France briefly shut its border with the UK, for example, quickly found themselves with no products to sell or lacking components essential to their manufacturing processes.

-In other circumstances, it may be a public relations problem that, if left unaddressed, causes severe damage to a business.
-Also in this category might be news that a major player is about to launch a competing product or service – it’s often tempting to see how it plays out and whether they can make it a success, but having a strategy to deal with the problem before it mushrooms is likely to be a more effective approach.
+In other circumstances, it might be a public relations problem that, if left unaddressed, could cause severe damage to a business.
+Also in this category might be news that a rival company is about to launch a competing product or service.
+In these situations it’s often tempting to see how it plays out and whether the competitor can be successful, but having a strategy to deal with the problem before it mushrooms is likely to be a more effective approach.

 Focus on what’s important

-Just as in freezing temperatures, the body redistributes blood to the torso to protect vital organs, your business needs to hang on to what it has, keeping existing clients and staff happy.
-Areas such as business development can take a pause, even if it may mean redeploying staff temporarily.
+Just as in freezing temperatures the body redistributes blood to the torso to protect vital organs, your business needs to hang on to what it has, keeping existing clients and staff happy.
+Areas such as business development can take a lower priority, even if it means redeploying staff temporarily.

-Poor cash flow sounds the death knell for many small businesses, and shoring up a company’s cash balance should be a priority.
+Poor cash flow can be the death knell of many small businesses, so shoring up a company’s cash balance should be a priority at time of stress.

 One important focus for companies at all times should be financial management.
-Poor cash flow sounds the death knell for many small businesses that might otherwise have a promising long-term future, so shoring up a company’s cash balance should be a priority.
-When are your bills due?
+Poor cash flow can be the death knell of many small businesses that might otherwise have a promising long-term future, so shoring up a company’s cash balance should be a priority at times of stress.
+When are your invoices due?
 Which can be deferred?
 Are there long-term capital expenditure projects that can be put on hold?
 You are more likely to be able to secure emergency capital if you can present a coherent cash flow management plan to lenders.

 Communicate effectively with clients